-Each tank is tasted twice daily and pump-over protocols are established accordingly.
-Grape-juice is already a very complex aqueous solution but its transformation into wine creates many more compounds: Glycerin, other types of alcohol (propyl, butyl, amyl) and several new acids (succinic, acetic, propionic and traces of valerianic acid).
-Esters, aldehydes all combining and interacting with each other to create flavors and aromas in the wine.
+Each tank is checked twice daily, and pump-over protocols are established according to the way they taste.
+Grape-juice is already a very complex aqueous solution of over 500 identified chemicals, but its transformation into wine creates many more compounds.
+The various types of alcohols binding with the many acids create a larger number of esters, aldehydes, all interacting with the tannins and fruit extracts to further create hundreds of new flavors and aromas in the wine.

 When the new wine has reached an optimum level of extraction, it is transferred into new French oak barrels.
 The casks are moved to a warm cave to facilitate malolactic fermentation.
 A process where malic acid, naturally present in grapes (and taste like tart green apples) is transformed into milder lactic acid (like in milk and cheese).
 After a couple of months, the wine loses excess acidity and the barrels are moved to the cold aging caves where they will mature for the next couple of years.